Quit Smoking And Save Calculator

 About the calculator

 Let's take a typical scenario: a pack of Marlboros costs $6.50, John smokes 20 cigarettes per day.
 He's 25 years old and wonders: what could I buy at 55 if I quit now and saved that cash?
-The plain, uninvested cash alone gives a pretty nice sum: over $71,000.
-But when invested at 4% per annum, it gives an additional $66k for a total sum of $137,000... that's 137,000 reasons to quit smoking now!
+The plain, uninvested money alone gives a pretty nice sum: over $71,000.
+But when invested at 4% per annum, it provides an additional $66k for a total amount of $137,000!
+That's 137,000 reasons to quit smoking now!

-Where exactly did the 4% ROI come from?
-Warren Buffett, one of the most successful investors in the globe, shared his predictions on the average return from stocks in a Bloomberg article.
+Where exactly did the 4% ROI come from?, one of the most successful investors in the globe, shared his predictions on the average return from stocks in a Bloomberg article.
 He estimates the return at a level of 7%.
-This number is also consisten with historical data.
-After taking inflation of approximately 3% into account, we get 4% ROI that we use in this Quit Smoking and Save Calculator.
+This number is also consistent with historical data.
+After taking inflation of approximately 3% into account, we get a 4% ROI that we use in this Quit Smoking and Save Calculator.